drewnoakes/figgle/README.md

 >Install-Package Figgle

-Targets .NET Standard 1.3, so runs pretty much anywhere.
+Targets .NET Standard 2.0, so runs pretty much anywhere.
+If you require .NET Standard 1.3, use package version 0.4.1.

 ## Other samples